Co-moving volumes and the Reynolds transport theorem for two-phase flows: Introduction

+for $t=t_0$ and all balls ${B}_R (\DBx_0)$ inside the flow domain.
+Hence $R\to 0+$ yields the continuity equation, i.e. at all $(t,\DBx)$ where the integrand in (\ref{eq:average}) is continuous.
+Note that this derivation only requires the RTT for smoothly bounded sets (such as balls) and only at $t=t_0$, i.e.\ only the short-time evolution of co-moving sets $\Phi_{t_0}^t (G_0)$ matters.

-The Reynold transport theorem (RTT) can be proven in different ways.
+The Reynolds transport theorem can be proven in different ways.
 The classical proof uses the flow map $\Phi_{t_0}^t$ to pull back the moving domain of integration $G(t)$ onto the initial domain $G_0$.
 From the transformation formula for integration, the Jacobian of the flow map, $J(t,\DBx)=\det (\nabla_x \Phi_{t_0}^t (\DBx))$, appears as a factor under the integral.
 This allows for differentiation under the integral.
 Then, using Jacobi's differential formula for determinants, one obtains $\partial_t J(t,\DBx) = J(t,\DBx) \DBdiv \DBv (t,\Phi_{t_0}^t (\DBx))$.
-Another application of the transformation rule, this time in the other direction, yields the result.
+A further application of the transformation rule, this time in the opposite direction, yields the result.
 For more details on this common approach, we refer to, e.g., \cite{Arisbook}, \cite{lidstrom2011moving}, \cite{amann2009analysis}, \cite{TheinWarnecke} and the references given there.